 Form Controls

-Overview of built-in form controls.
+Overview of standard form controls.

-addText (string|int $name, $label=null, $cols, ?int $maxLength=null): TextInput
+addText (string|int $name, $label=null, $cols=null, ?int $maxLength=null): TextInput

 $form->addText('name', 'Name:')